 If a person who succeeds to an eligible peerage1 wishes to stand in a by-election for membership of the House of Lords as an elected hereditary peer2 he must petition the House of Lords to prove his succession and right to be included in the Clerk of the Parliaments' register of hereditary peers3.
 Such petitions are referred to the Lord Chancellor to consider and report whether the petitioner has established his right to be included in the register4.
-If the Lord Chancellor is satisfied that the claim has been made out he reports this to the House of Lords,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234